-- have launched its competing product first or the competing product may have, or be perceived as having, better efficacy, stronger brand recognition, or other advantages; - · have better access to certain raw materials; - have more efficient manufacturing processes and greater manufacturing capacity; - have greater marketing capabilities; - have greater pricing flexibility; - have more extensive research and development and technical capabilities; - have proprietary patent portfolios or other intellectual property rights that may present obstacles to our business; - have greater knowledge of local market conditions where we seek to increase our international sales; - · have capability to maintain a competitive management team; or - · have investment capability to acquire businesses when the opportunity is not available to us.
+- have launched its competing product first or the competing product may have, or be perceived as having, better efficacy, stronger brand recognition, or other advantages; - have better access to certain raw materials; - have more efficient manufacturing processes and greater manufacturing capacity; - have greater marketing capabilities; - have greater pricing flexibility;

+- have more extensive research and development and technical capabilities; - have proprietary patent portfolios or other intellectual property rights that may present obstacles to our business; - have greater knowledge of local market conditions where we seek to increase our international sales; - have capability to maintain a competitive management team; or - · have investment capability to acquire businesses when the opportunity is not available to us.

 The technologies applied by our competitors and us are rapidly evolving and new developments frequently result in price competition and product obsolescence.
 In addition, we may be impacted by competition from generic forms of our products, substitute products or imports of products from lower-priced markets.
-For a detailed description of our competitors in EV71 vaccine, hepatitis A vaccines, hepatitis A and B vaccines and influenza vaccines, please see "Item 4.
+For a detailed description of our competitors, please see "Item 4.
 Information on the Company - B. Business Overview - Competition."